zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

 - The `Pool` struct tracks the reserve held in the pool account.
 The reserve changes when trades are executed or the liquidity changes, but the reserve does not take into account funds that are sent to the pool account unsolicitedly.
 This fixes a griefing vector which allows an attacker to manipulate prices by sending funds to the pool account.
 - Pool shares are not recorded using the `ZeitgeistAssetManager` trait.
 Instead, they are part of the `Pool` object and can be tracked using events.
 - When the native currency is used as collateral, the pallet mints the existential deposit to the pool account (which holds the swap fees).
-This is done to ensure that small amounts of fees don't cause the entire transaction to error with `ExistentialDeposit`.
+This is done to ensure that small amounts of fees don't cause the entire transaction to fail with `ExistentialDeposit`.
 This "buffer" is burned when the pool is destroyed.
 The pool account is expected to be whitelisted from dusting for all other assets.